 Dr. Karl Lueger-Gedächtniskirche

-The focal point of the cemetery is the Dr. Karl Lueger-Gedächtniskirche (Dr. Karl Lueger Memorial Church), also referred to as the Friedhofskirche (Cemetery Church).
+The focal point of the cemetery is the Dr. Karl Lueger-Gedächtniskirche (Dr. Karl Lueger Memorial Church), also referred to as the Friedhofskirche zum heiligen Karl Borromäus (Cemetery Church of St. Charles Borromeo).
 The domed church was built between 1908 and 1911 after a design by Max Hegele, a pupil of the famous Jugendstil architect Otto Wagner.

 The church is named after one of Vienna’s most popular mayors, Karl Lueger, who is buried inside the church.
 Several artists cooperated to decorate the interior.
 Of note are the murals and the sky blue painted dome.